jsimonetti/docker-gns3-server/README.md

 It is based on alpine-linux edge, for shell access whilst the container is running do `docker exec -it gns3 /bin/sh`.

 ## Info

+This container works best when run priviledged and on a network other then dockers' default (host or macvtap for example).
+If you run on docker's default network you need to expose all ports used by gns3 and consoles yourself.

 * To monitor the logs of the container in realtime `docker logs -f gns3`.